MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 So far you've explored the ability of a generative AI model to process visual input.
 Now let's suppose we want some appropriate images on a web site to support the AI chef agent.
 Let's see how a model can generate visual output.

+> **Note**: This task requires a subscription that has access to image-generation models.

 1. Use the "back" arrow next to the **gpt-4.1-mini** header (or select the **Models** page in the navigation pane) to view the model deployments in your project.
 1. Select **Deploy a base model** to open the model catalog.
 1. In the **Collections** drop-down list, select **Direct from Azure**, and in the **Inference tasks** drop-down list, select **Text to image**.
 Then view the available models for image generation.